microsoft/tilecode/doc/language.md

 ## Rule Generalization

 There are two main ways to generalize a rule in TileCode.
 The first is to have a rule apply to multiple kinds of sprites.
-For example, in Boulder Dash, diamonds fall just like boulders do.
-The snapshot belowshows how we generalize a boulder falling rule to include the diamond (by adding the diamond sprite to the Include set of the center tile):
+For example, diamonds fall just like boulders do.
+The snapshot below shows how we generalize a boulder falling rule to include the diamond (by adding the diamond sprite to the Include set of the center tile):

 ![diamond and boulder](pics/diamondBoulder.JPG)